GEOUNED-org/GEOUNED/README.md

 ```bash
 C:\Program Files\FreeCAD 0.XX\bin\python.exe -m pip install git+https://github.com/GEOUNED-code/GEOUNED.git
 ```
-using this python you have directly access to both FreeCAD and GEOUNED python modules.
+using this option you have directly access to both FreeCAD and GEOUNED python modules.
-In addition, using this python has the advantage that you can update your python distribution for other tasks without compability problems (usually pyd libraries of FreeCAD have been built using )
+Furthermore, using this python compabilities problems between different versions of python are avoided (some dynamic libraries of FreeCAD depends on the version of python used during the built process)

 ## How to use